lipemat/advanced-sidebar-menu/readme.txt

 The most common causes for this confusion come from one of these reasons:
 1. The incorrect widget was selected (there are different widgets for categories or pages).
-2. "Display highest level parent page" or "Display highest level parent category" is not checked.
+2. "Display the highest level parent page" or "Display the highest level parent category" is not checked.
-3. The widget is currently not being viewed on a Page (for the pages widget) or Category (for the categories widget).
+3. The widget is currently not being viewed on a Page (for the pages' widget) or Category (for the categories' widget).

 = How do I change the styling of the current page? =